• Skip to primary navigation

 • Pour the wet ingredients into the dry and mix, being careful not to overmix.
 Blend in any lumps from the flour.

-• Scoop mix into ungreased silicone muffin trays.
-Bake for about 15 minutes, or until a knife comes out clean.
+• Scoop mix into the prepared muffin tray, not quite filling them fully.
+Bake for about 15-20 minutes, or until a knife comes out clean.

 Keyword blueberries, blueberry, dairy free, gluten free, muffins, paleo